 Psychosocial health professionals will provide support and share information and advice as needed.
 To help you minimize the repercussions of these kinds of reactions on your life, see the Stress, anxiety and depression associated with the coronavirus COVID‑19 disease.

-It’s important to obey home isolation recommendations to avoid infecting others.
+It’s important to obey preventive home isolation recommendations to avoid infecting others.

-When is it OK to stop self-isolating at home?
+When is it OK to stop preventive self-isolating at home?

 The following recommendations must be followed unless otherwise advised by public health authorities.